Tan-tan-san/gamebrary/README.md

 ## 🔗 Original Repository

-Gamebrary is based on the [original Gamebrary repository](https://github.com/gamebrary/gamebrary).
+This Gamebrary docker image is based on the [original Gamebrary repository](https://github.com/gamebrary/gamebrary).
 Check it out for more information and updates.

 ---